 How do I renew my certification?

-- Take a higher-level course and exam from the same product suite
+1. Exam Route: Retake the same exam or take a higher-level course and exam from the same product suite

-- Collect and log CPD points
+2. CPD Route: Collect and log CPD points (20 per year, for 3 years)

 As lifelong learners, ITSM Academy recommends taking a higher-level course and exam rather than the same exam.
 In fact, we hope that you have already been able to apply what you learned during that earlier education and that you have been able to adapt and adopt what you learned in a way that has benefited both your career and your organization.

 We see more value in learning about new areas of the ITIL 4 framework and about adjacent ways of working, than in simply retaking an exam you have already passed.
-This means that, for example, ITIL 4 Foundation holders can keep their certification up-to-date by passing ITIL 4 HVIT, DSV, CDS, DPI, or MSF.
+This means that, for example, ITIL 4 Foundation holders can keep their certification up-to-date by passing ITIL 4 HVIT, DSV, CDSDPI, or MSF.

-The third renewal path lets candidates renew their certification by collecting and logging CPD points via a MyAxelos subscription.
+The second renewal path lets candidates renew their certification by collecting and logging CPD points via a MyAxelos subscription.
 Click here to learn more about this program or download PeopleCert's CPD Guide for details.

 Do my old qualifications expire?